stakewalker/PLC-Socket-Comm/README.md

-# PLC TCP Socket Communication
+# PLC Socket Communication via TCP

 Scripts and Programs for communication with Siemens and Allen Bradley PLCs, via TCP sockets.